 To unlawfully and intentionally damage or attempt to damage any real or personal property by fire or an incendiary device.
+Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.

-- 1. Notification of appropriate law enforcement agency. - 2.
-Discipline of student in accordance with the school's discipline plan up to and including alternative placement or expulsion. - 3.
+1. Notification of appropriate law enforcement agency.

+- 2. Discipline of student in accordance with the school's discipline plan up to and including alternative placement or expulsion. - 3.
 Notification of the parents/guardians of the discipline and the responsibility of the student and/or parents/guardians for restitution to the School Board if applicable. - 4.
 Damages are to be assessed by School Board employees and reported to the student and parents/guardians.